 Jump to navigation

-NDRI is hosting a symposium in Perth to mark 30 years of conducting research aimed at preventing and reducing harmful AOD use in Australia.
+NDRI recently hosted a 30th anniversary symposium, held to mark three decades of research aimed at preventing and reducing harmful alcohol and other drug use in Australia.

 The national centres are supported by funding from the Australian Government under the Drug and Alcohol Program